4 min|Dr. Jam Caleda

 We so rarely remember the 10 digits that allow us to articulate with the ground.
 Giving them some attention prompts me to notice other parts of my body.

-4. Describe a color
+4. Describe a Color

-I learned this from reading a book about Helen Keller, and now it's one of my favorite exercises.
+I learned this from reading a book by Helen Keller, and now it's one of my favorite exercises.
 I take color for granted because it’s so easy to see a hue and say what it is.
 This exercise prompts the brain’s abstract and language centers to describe a color as if you were describing it to a person who could not see.
 How would you describe blue?

-5. Stare at a flame
+5. Stare at a Flame

 This helps me hone the focus of my thoughts.
 I can get mesmerized by the dancing physics of fire, it so easily grips my attention that I can’t help but be present in what it is doing.

 These are just a few tricks that I’ve found can help ground my awareness in presence.
 I can so easily get swept away in the maelstrom of thought, that I forget the trueness of what is happening at this very moment.
-I hope this helps in your practice of mindfulness.

 Mindfulness is an ongoing journey.
 Amidst the whirlwind of thoughts, it's essential to find stillness, even if for a fleeting moment.